bartosz-rogowski/graph-database/README.md

 - number of entries (people) should be as small as possible for better quality of plotting graph (otherwise it would become unreadable)
 - plotting is made with Python module [`networkx`](https://networkx.org/), what brings some consequences: it's relatively easy in implementation, however layout of whole structure (positioning of nodes and relationships with their attributes) leaves a lot to be desired, nevertheless main functionality has been kept in order to graphically validate operations
 - majority of methods as well as artwork on this webpage are rather straightforward and minimalistic (bear in mind **this is *proof of concept* type of project**).

+---

+## 3. Functionality (endpoints description) <a name="endpoints"></a>

+- `/` or `/home` - main page on which user can clean database in 2 ways:
+    - empty database
+    - empty database and fill with mock (test) data
+- `/list_all` - page with table of all entries (people) in database
+- `/graph.png` - page (being opened in a new tab) with graph containing all nodes (people) and relationships between them
+- `/insert_person` - page with a form to insert new person to database
+- `/find_relations` - page with a form to choose 2 people in order to find relations between them (in form of relationships between all nodes to get to each other - "from person to person"); if there is none, proper message is shown
+- `/delete_person` - page with a form to delete chosen person from database
+- `/about` - about page containing additional information

+---

+## 4. Technology <a name="technology"></a>

+- Python
+- flask (with `wtforms` module helpful while creating forms)
+- AuraDB (`Neo4j` database)
+- html+css
+- bootstrap
+- Heroku